Children's Tumor Foundation: Patient support

-The Foundation publishes educational brochures for patients, their caregivers and other interested parties on a variety of subjects.
-Many of these brochures are available in both English and Spanish.
+The Foundation publishes educational brochures for patients, their caregivers, and other interested parties on a variety of subjects.
+Many of these brochures are available in English, Spanish, and other languages.
 Participation in the NF Registry offers additional support to patients and their families.
 In addition to providing up-to-date information about applicable clinical trials, the registry allows patients and their families the opportunity to receive information targeted to their specific NF-related symptoms.
-In addition to these efforts, The Foundation also sponsors an annual summer camp for youth living with NF.

 Advocacy

 CTF advocates on a national level for funding of neurofibromatosis research.
 The Foundation is considered instrumental in securing both initial and ongoing funding through the Department of Defense Congressionally Directed Medical Research Program Neurofibromatosis Research Program (CDMRP-NFRP).
 As a part of their efforts, CTF organizes volunteers to petition their representatives in Congress and the Senate online, by letter and in person, to urge continued and increased funding through both the CDMPR-NFRP and the National Institutes of Health.